cnanders/matlab-instrument-control/docs/README.md

 <a name="device-required"></a>
 ### Providing a `device` to a Device UI Control

-Each `mic.ui.device.*` must be provided with a `device`.
+Each `mic.ui.device.*` UI control must be provided with a `device`.
 The `device` can be passed during instantiation of the UI control or set with the `setDevice()` method later on.
 The provided `device` must implement the device interface that matches the UI control.
 Examples:
 - `mic.ui.device.GetSetNumber` UI controls require a `device` that implements `mic.interface.device.GetSetNumber`
 - `mic.ui.device.GetSetLogical` UI controls require a `device` that implements `mic.interface.device.GetSetLogical`